 If employees specialize in a certain pick zone, empower them with the responsibility to clean that zone.
 Set the expectation that their zone must be clean and clear before the end of their shift.
 Give them the right tools to get the job done.

 Use the Right Tools

 The right tools make any job easier.
 For keeping warehouse floors clean those first tools are a garbage and recycling bins.
 Install plenty around the facility so staff doesn’t have to walk too far to dispose of waste.
 Instruct them to empty bins before they are completely full to keep them from overflowing.

 Tackling the majority of soils, that dust, sand and grit that blows in every time the doors open, takes a different approach.
 Facilities that only use an auto-scrubbers for this job might find results less than satisfactory.
 That’s because these fine-grained soils embed into the machinery and turn the auto-scrubber’s pad into a large sanding disc.
 Avoid this by removing the soil with a direct throw or overthrow mechanical sweeper first.

-An even better solution is to combine the two jobs with a battery-powered AutoVac instead.
-This higher performance technology sweeps, cleans and leaves the floor completely dry in once pass.
+An even better solution is to combine the two jobs with an AutoVac Stretch instead.
+This high-performance system sweeps, cleans, and leaves the floor completely dry in once pass.
 Faster than an autoscrubber, it can be converted to pick up liquid spills as well.
-It’s easy to use so training is simplified and costs less than other equipment so you get your return on investment faster.
+It’s easy to use, so training is simplified and costs less than other equipment so you get your return on investment faster.